 #1 biopharmaceutical industry ranks first in its share of total manufacturing research and development (R&D) employment among all U.S. manufacturing industries.
 18

-4,967 clinical trials of new medicines conducted in New Jersey by biopharmaceutical research companies in collaboration with clinical research centers and hospitals since 2004 — 1,234 in 2013 alone.
+Nearly 800 active or open clinical trials of new medicines being conducted in New Jersey in 2017 by biopharmaceutical research companies in collaboration with clinical research centers and hospitals.
 19

-25,126 total participants in biopharmaceutical industry-sponsored clinical trials active in New Jersey in 2013.
+16,600 total participants in biopharmaceutical industry-sponsored clinical trials active in New Jersey in 2017, with cancer being the largest clinical trial disease in the state.
 19

-- New Jersey Department of Labor & Workforce Development, “New Jersey’s Biopharmaceutical Life Sciences Cluster,” Spring 2017.
+- New Jersey Department of Labor & Workforce Development, “New Jersey’s Biopharmaceutical Life Sciences Cluster,” Fall 2018.

 - Pharmaceutical Research and Manufacturers of America (PhRMA), “The Economic Impact of the U.S. Biopharmaceutical Industry: National and State Estimates,” May 2016.

 - Biotechnology Innovation Organization (BIO), “Battelle/BIO State Biosciences Jobs, Investments and Innovation 2014: New Jersey,” 2014.